NougatCA/SPT-Code/README.md

 ### Additional requirements

-If you need to reprocess the raw dataset, or use your own dataset, then you will also need to install the following packages.
+If you need to reprocess the raw dataset or use your own dataset, you will also need to install the following packages.
 ```
 tree_sitter==0.19.0
 antlr4-python3-runtime==4.9.2
 ```
-Besides, `antlr4` need to be installed,
+Besides, `antlr4` needs to be installed,
 [installation guidance here](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md).

 If you encounter errors about `my-languages.so` when preprocessing the dataset,